Indiana vs. Kansas College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Indiana vs. Kansas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest features the No. 2 Kansas Jayhawks (9-1) and the Indiana Hoosiers (7-2) matching up at Assembly Hall (on December 16) at 12:30 PM ET.
-This matchup, according to our computer prediction, will result in a 77-69 win for Kansas.
+Saturday's contest between the No. 2 Kansas Jayhawks (9-1) and the Indiana Hoosiers (7-2) at Assembly Hall has a projected final score of 77-69 based on our computer prediction, with Kansas coming out on top.
+Tipoff is at 12:30 PM ET on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!